NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 sort vasodil20501 centact20502 adrblocker20503 ablocker20504 RAASnooverlap20505 RAAS1overlap20505 RAAS2overlap20505 othadrblocker20508 termfromemis

 *************************************************************
-//3.)
-Remove any irrelevant codes
+//4.)
+Exclusions - Remove any irrelevant codes
 *************************************************************

-*exclude by outstanding codes - N/A
+*exclude by BNF outstanding codes? - N/A
-	*only if all not part of chemical value set. (step may not be indicated in all codelists) *here N/A keep for clinician review
+	*only if all not part of chemical value set. (this may not be indicated in all codelists) *here N/A keep for clinician review

 *exclude ROUTE
-preserve // this code here gives you a list of the routes keep route duplicates drop list route
+preserve
+keep route
+duplicates drop
+list route